-Within each of the eight strata, the Team used probability proportional to size (a stratified sampling scheme) to select measures for site visits.
-This sampling scheme uses energy savings as the size factor, either electric or natural gas (depending upon the given stratum), and randomly selects measures for evaluation energy savings for the associated strata and year.
-By using this sampling scheme, the chance of randomly selecting a measure is directly related to the total energy savings reported by the measure.
+The Team used probability proportional to size (a stratified sampling scheme) within each measure category to select measures for site visits.
+This scheme used energy savings as the size factor, either electric or natural gas (depending upon the given stratum), and randomly selected measures for evaluation.